Ixsight is looking for passionate individuals to join our team. Learn more

 Customer Due Diligence (CDD): Knowing Who You Serve

-Among the four pillars in AML, it was within reason to have Risk assessment as number one on the list.
+Among the five pillars in AML, it was within reason to have Risk assessment as number one on the list.
 Risk isn't a static concept.
 Risk isn't a static concept.
 It's dynamic; changes depend on emerging threats, new solutions, and changes in the political relations between countries.
 These policies and procedures need to be developed according to the type of institution, the institution's size, the services offered, and the geographical locations in which it operates.

 Indeed, if Governments and Banks do not perform Risk Assessment, the AML measures can be compared to navigating in a storm with a blindfold on.
 The series of questions, which financial institutions have to answer, includes: Who are our clients?
 Where are they located?
 What kinds of transfer of trade do they carry out?
 The following questions are the basics of the Risk Assessment strategy.